Electrical Engineering Scholarships

 Two recipients, $5,000

-The Details: This scholarship is funded by Emerson and is to reward exceptional undergraduate and graduate students pursuing a career in manufacturing and processing engineering.
-Two $5,000 awards will be given to US engineering students that are pursuing careers in industrial automation-related disciplines.
-The scholarship is merit-based and awarded based on the candidate’s potential for leadership.
-Recipients might be eligible for an internship.
-Students must have completed their sophomore year in a bachelor’s program or be enrolled in a graduate program.
+The Details: This scholarship is funded by Emerson and is for undergraduate and graduate students in manufacturing and processing engineering.
+This is a merit-based program based on the candidate’s potential for leadership.
+Applicants must have completed their sophomore year in a bachelor’s program or be enrolled in a graduate program.

 Make sure to check out our scholarship section on CollegeRecon for more major-specific scholarships or scholarships for veterans, military spouses, and Gold Star Families.